CommandPost/FCPCafe/docs/bugtracker.md

 This page is dedicated to keeping track of the latest Final Cut Pro bugs and issues.

+**The only way Apple's management will put bug fixes and feature requests into their engineers work queue is if they have a Feedback Request about it.**

 You can read our recommendations on if you should update Final Cut Pro [here](/update-guide/).

 We keep track of these bugs via our [GitHub issues site](https://github.com/CommandPost/FCPCafe/issues).